 of Misses Grade Factor

-0-1 No impact on Overall Class Grade
+0-3 No impact on Overall Class Grade

-2-3 Class Grade reduced by 1/3 Letter Grade

 4-6 Class Grade reduced by Full Letter Grade

 7+ Class Grade is Failing

-\\\Note on attendance policy.
+Note on attendance policy.
 The current attendance policy is based on the University policy for in-person class delivery.
 If University policies change during the semester, the attendance policy will be modified accordingly.
 Further, as a general rule of thumb, I do evaluate the merit of any absence and view all absences equal (there's always some reason for someone to miss a class-and deciding which absences are worthy of being considered excused is difficult-and encourages you to be creative for excuses).
 Meanwhile, as we are living in uncertain times due to COVID-19, it is reasonable to expect that some may have to miss class due to being quarantined.
 Exceptions to the attendance policy are reserved for extreme and extenuating circumstances with some form of documentation (e.g., notice from Office of Student Affairs).